 ABAC is a member in good standing of Region XVII of the Georgia Collegiate Athletic Association and the National Junior College Athletic Association.
 The "Golden Stallions" and "Fillies" are always strong competitors against the best college competition available.
-All home athletic contests are free to all students with an ABAC ID, so come out and support your teams.
-Please visit www.abac.edu/athletics or call (229) 391-4928 for more info.
+All home athletic contests are free to all current students with an ABAC ID, so come out and support your teams.
+Please visit http://athletics.abac.edu/landing/index or call (229) 391-4930 for more info.